 Payment distribution and calculation

-$50 billion of the Provider Relief Fund is allocated for Medicare facilities and providers as general distribution.
+$50 billion of the Provider Relief Fund was allocated for Medicare facilities and providers as general distribution.
 The initial $30 billion was distributed on April 10, 2020 and April 17, 2020.
 These payments were calculated based on the provider’s share of total Medicare fee-for service 2019 reimbursements.
 The remaining $20 billion distribution began on April 24, 2020.
 These distributions were allocated proportionally to providers’ share of 2018 net revenue based on submitted cost report data.
-Providers without adequate cost report data on file AND providers who received their money automatically need to submit their revenue information on the HHS General Distribution Portal.
+Providers without adequate cost report data on file AND providers who received their money automatically were able to apply for additional funding through the HHS General Distribution Portal.
+The application for additional General Distribution funding was required by June 3, 2020.

 Terms and Conditions attestation and financial data submission